-- Clip only the primary flight feathers.
-Different people like different styles of wing-clipping, but in general, the most widely accepted, efficient, and effective method is to clip only the first five primary flight feathers on each of your bird's wings.
-These feathers, along with an approximate location to start the trim-line, are highlighted in green in the accompanying photo.
+- Clip only the primary flight feathers: Different people like different styles of wing clipping, but in general, the most widely accepted, efficient, and effective method is to clip only the first five primary flight feathers on each of your bird's wings.
 When trimming the feathers, be sure that you use sharp scissors and avoid cutting into feather shafts that appear dark in color.
 A dark feather shaft indicates a blood feather, which can cause serious problems if broken or cut.
 If you do happen to catch a blood feather between your blades, check here to find out how to fix a broken blood feather.

 Once you are done clipping your bird's wings, place the bird back inside of its cage and allow it to rest for a couple of hours.
 Wing trims can be very stressful for pet birds, so allowing them time to relax and recoup their strength before any further interaction is imperative.
 After several sessions, however, your bird should become more used to wing trims, and become more agreeable during and after the procedure.

 You can re-trim your bird's wings anytime it becomes necessary and you see your bird regaining full flight.
-In general, this occurs every 4 to 6 weeks as old feathers are molted away and new ones grow in.
-Each time, even as you become more confident in your wing clipping prowess, keep safety as your top priority.
+In general, this occurs every four to six weeks as old feathers are molted away and new ones grow in.
+Each time, even as you become more confident in your wing-clipping prowess, keep safety as your top priority.
 Doing so will ensure that you and your bird will have many more happy times together.